ansible/workshops/provisioner/README.md

 ## Requirements

-* This provisioner must be run with Ansible Engine v2.8.0 or higher.
+* This provisioner must be run with `ansible-core` v2.11 or higher.
 * AWS Account (follow directions on one time setup below)

 ## Lab Setup